TYPO3 vs WordPress: an honest comparison

 CMS Market Shares Worldwide (%)

 • WordPress: 43% market share.
-Huge community.
-Unlimited resources.
+A huge community.
+Practically limitless resources.

 But: Market Share ≠ Quality

-The low market share of TYPO3 does not mean it is worse.
+TYPO3's small market share does not make it worse.
 It means it is optimised for specific use cases.
-WordPress serves the mass market.
-TYPO3 serves enterprise requirements.
+WordPress serves the mass market; TYPO3 serves enterprise requirements.

 Security & Updates